Oct 31, 2022

 SHARE:

-1. Adopt: Your new best friend could be waiting.
+1. Adopt: Your new best friend is waiting for you!
 From dogs to cats to rabbits and more, DCHS has a variety of amazing animals looking for loving homes.
-Maybe you want to snuggle up with a senior cat – after all, November is also Adopt a Senior Pet Month -- or you’re finally ready to add another chicken to your coop, our experienced Adoption Counselors can help find a great match for you and your family.
+Maybe you want to snuggle up with a senior cat – after all, November is also Adopt a Senior Pet Month -- or you’re looking to add another chicken to your coop, our experienced Adoption Counselors can help find a great match for your lifestyle.
 Find your new bestie!

 2. Donate: No amount is too small.
-Monetary donations give DCHS and our Wildlife Center the necessary funds to support the needs of the animals who come through the doors of DCHS and our Wildlife Center.
+Monetary donations give us the flexibility to meet the ever-changing needs of the various animals who come through the doors of DCHS and our Wildlife Center.
 DCHS also received a four-star rating from Charity Navigator, ensuring donors they can “give with confidence.”
 Donate today to DCHS and our Wildlife Center!

-4. Spread the word: DCHS is an adoption guarantee shelter, meaning all healthy and treatable animals can stay at DCHS for as long as it takes to find their loving home.
-We also offer a number of services, like dog training classes.
-To stay in the know, sign up for our e-newsletter and follow us on Facebook and Instagram and share with your friends!
-For wildlife enthusiasts, follow our Wildlife Center on Facebook.
+4. Spread the word: We are an adoption guarantee shelter, meaning all healthy and treatable animals can stay at DCHS for as long as it takes to find their loving home.
+We also offer a number of services, like microchipping, rehoming a pet, and dog training classes, as well as a variety of education programs, including Camp Pawprint, Birthday Parties, and so much more.
+To stay in the know, sign up for our enewsletter and follow us on Facebook and Instagram!
+For wildlife enthusiasts, sign up for their quarterly enewsletter (select wildlife) and follow our Wildlife Center on Facebook.
+For education news, sign up for their monthly enewsletter (select education).

-6. Independent fundraising: Whether it’s hosted by individuals, groups, or businesses, independent fundraising brings a community together for a good cause.
+6. Independent fundraising: Whether it’s hosted by individuals, groups, or businesses, independent fundraising brings a community together for a great cause!
 How can you bring your colleagues, friends, or family together for the animals?
 Host an event!
+Not ready to hold an event?
+Participate in an event.
+Find an event!
+And don't forget to check our ongoing fundraisers.

 8. Join the team: We are caregivers, family builders, support raisers and, most importantly, animal lovers.
 Join the DCHS team!